mobxjs/mobx/notes.md

 -   [ ] Migration: document switching from 4 to 5: configure( ) with proxies, requiresReqction, enforceActions
 -   [ ] makeObservable + private members in TypeScript (second call? computed name? tsignore?)
 -   [ ] print deprecation warnings for all old apis in mobx 4/5
+-   [ ] Breaking: it is no longer safe to call action from autorun.
+Use effect or reaction instead.

+## NOTES

+### New state changes model:

+action

+-   enter batching,
+-   state updates allowed, only if not tracking -or- in effect

+effect

+-   disable tracking + action

+track

+-   enable tracking
+-   disable updates

+Side effects like state changes are not allowed inside derivations.
+You can explicitly suppress this message by using 'effect', at your own risk.

+State changes are not allowed outside actions.

 ## Blog